-Chapter 224 of the Acts of 2012, An Act Improving the Quality of Health Care and Reducing Costs Through Increased Transparency, Efficiency and Innovation directs the Commission to develop and administer a registration program for Provider Organizations, through which those entities subject to the law will submit information on their organizational and operational structure and governance.
-Provider Organizations registered with the Commission must also report the details of their financial condition and information on market share annually to the Center for Health Information and Analysis (CHIA).
+Chapter 224 of the Acts of 2012, An Act Improving the Quality of Health Care and Reducing Costs Through Increased Transparency, Efficiency and Innovation directs the HPC to develop and administer a registration program for Provider Organizations, through which those entities subject to the law will submit information on their organization, including organizational and operational structure and governance.
+The law also requires Provider Organizations to complete an annual filing with the Center for Health Information and Analysis (CHIA).
 The HPC and CHIA have created a single program – the Massachusetts Registration of Provider Organizations (MA-RPO) Program – that incorporates the required data elements for both the HPC and CHIA.
 Under the MA-RPO Program, a Provider Organization will submit an annual filing to the Commonwealth, which will satisfy its obligations under both M.G.L. c.
 6D, § 11 and M.G.L. c.
 12C.

-The Commission voted to approve and issue regulation 958 CMR 6.00, Registration of Provider Organizations on July 2, 2014, and the regulation is scheduled to take effect July 18, 2014.
-The regulation implements M.G.L. c.
+The HPC’s regulation implements M.G.L. c.
 6D §11 and creates the framework for Provider Organization registration, including applicability, registration and reporting processes, and specifies the type of information that will be collected by the Commission upon registration.
 The HPC’s regulation took effect on July 18, 2014.

 The 2017 Filing includes two new files: (1) the Financial Statements file, and (2) the Alternative Payment Method and Other Revenue file.
 These files will be submitted as file attachments to each Provider Organization’s materials.
 Templates for each of these files can be found in the Forms section of the 2017 Filing page.